-When working on and completing a Micro-credential, it is important to understand the 3 distinct types of indicators that assessors will use to assess your artifacts.
+When working on and completing a unit / micro-credential, it is important to understand the 2 distinct types of indicators that are used to review your submitted artifacts.

-Definition: These help the pre-assessor determine if the artifact is complete and is ready for evaluation.
-These pre-assessment requirements may include the use of specific templates, legibility, audio and/or video quality, and other characteristics that indicate the artifact is ready to be assessed.
-If all the items in the pre-assessment check aren’t yet met, then evidence is not checked for competency and is returned to allow the platform user an opportunity to complete the artifact and resubmit it.
+Definition: These indicators help the Pre-assessor determine if the artifact is complete and is ready for assessment of competency.
+These pre-assessment requirements may include, but are not limited to; the use of specific templates, legibility, audio and/or video quality, and other characteristics that indicate the artifact is complete.
+If all the pre-assessment indicators in the artifact, aren’t yet met, then the artifact is not assessed for competency and it is returned to the learner for completion.

-The Pre-Assessment Check is found to the right of the artifact.
+The Pre-Assessment Check indicators are found to the right of the artifact.

-- If all the pre-assessment check items aren’t yet met, then evidence is not checked for competency and is returned to allow the platform user an opportunity to complete the artifact and resubmit it.
+- If all the Pre-assessment Check Indicators aren’t yet met, then evidence is not assessed by BloomBoard Assessors for competency and is returned to allow the learner the opportunity to complete the artifact and resubmit.

 - For support on updating an incomplete submission, go to the support article Updating an Incomplete Submission (M7)